Cacti/documentation/Standards-Security.md

 ## OS Command Injection

-Never pass unsanitized input to shell execution functions (`exec()`, `shell_exec()`, `system()`, `passthru()`, `popen()`).
+Never pass unsanitized input to shell execution functions (`exec()`, `shell_exec()`, `system()`, `passthru()`, `popen()`, `proc_open()`).
 Device fields, OID strings, community names, and any other user-influenced values must be treated as untrusted.

-Always escape arguments with `escapeshellarg()`.
-If you need to run an external command from a plugin, use Cacti's `api_plugin_safe_exec()` API where available, as it enforces an allowlist of permitted executables and strips dangerous characters before any shell invocation.
+Escape every argument with Cacti's `cacti_escapeshellarg()` rather than the PHP `escapeshellarg()` directly.
+The Cacti wrapper strips carriage returns and line feeds, and it quotes correctly on both Unix and Windows, where `escapeshellarg()` blanks out percent signs that RRDtool format strings need.
+Where a whole command string has to be escaped, use `cacti_escapeshellcmd()`.
+Neither function is a substitute for validating the value first: resolve binaries from a fixed path and check arguments against an expected pattern before the command is built.

 ## Prepared Statements

 The second method of hardening your Cacti application is through the use of prepared SQL statements.
-When you use prepared SQL statements, the Database API will validate that all variables have been properly escaped making it much more difficult to perform SQL injection attacks on Cacti.
+A prepared statement sends the query and the values separately, so a value can never be parsed as SQL.
+This removes the injection risk that string interpolation creates.

-Examples of non-prepared function calls and prepared include:
+Examples of a non-prepared call and its prepared equivalent:

 ```php
 $somevalue = db_fetch_cell("SELECT COUNT(*)